 Given the prevailing security environment, you should avoid public transport.
 Travel by road should only be considered if adequate security precautions are deployed.
 Driving at night is particularly dangerous as most roads are in poor condition.
 Driving conditions deteriorate further in the rainy season (June to September).

 If you remain in Mali, be aware that local laws and penalties, including ones that appear harsh by Australian standards, do apply to you.
 If you are arrested or jailed, the Australian Government will do what it can to help you but we can't get you out of trouble or out of jail.
-Following the military coup in March 2012, it is unclear what local laws are being enforced.

 Information on what Australian consular officers can and cannot do to help Australians in trouble overseas is available from the Consular Services Charter.